What You're Really Ingesting

 An industrial agent and emulsifier that aids in mass manufacturing.
 Widespread and unregulated, it is found in shampoo, conditioner, makeup, perfume, laundry detergent, and of course, toothpaste.

 SLS is what creates the familiar foam in your mouth that you experience while brushing.
-While there have not been many studies on this substance that millions of Americans consume on a daily basis, SLS has been linked to colon cancer (Source: “Emulsifiers which reduce the latency of the development of colonic cancer–sodium lauryl sulfate and methylazoxymethanol” Koya G, Narita N, PubMed, 1982).*
+There have not been many studies on this substance that millions of Americans consume on a daily basis.
+However, one clinical trial studied the effect of SLS on colon cancer and found that "by virtue of the strong penetrating property of the emulsifier, colonial carcinogenesis [initiation of cancer formation] seems to be enhanced."5

 What You Can Do